7 Tips for Creating an Eco-Friendly Rental Property

 30 May 2019

 One of the major reasons people love Isle of Palms and the Charleston area as a whole is its breathtaking natural beauty.
 As a result of climate change, our beautiful home and the planet as a whole are in danger.
 Let’s work together as a community to do our part in becoming more environmentally conscious.
 Not only are taking steps to living an eco-friendly lifestyle beneficial to the environment, but also to your wallet.
-Below we have put together some simply but impactful steps you can take to make your rental property eco-friendly.
+Below we have put together some simple but impactful steps you can take to make your rental property eco-friendly.

 1. Install a Programmable Thermostat